aherve/echess/README.md

 ## How it works

 - The board is equipped with 64 hall effect sensors, and 64 LEDs.
-- The board can communicate via usb to a noedjs typescript program that runs on a laptop
+- The board can communicate via usb to a nodejs program that runs on a laptop
-- The program can then communicat with lichess to send our moves, and receive the opponent's moves
+- The program can communicate with both lichess API and the physical board

 ![overview](assets/project_overview.png)